awesomelon/color-extraction/README.md

 - The process includes multiple runs and result stabilization for consistency, which may increase processing time.
 - Clustering of colors is performed using the K-Means algorithm, which helps in accurately identifying and grouping similar colors.
 - The library uses caching (via node-cache) to store results temporarily for improved performance.
 Cached results are stored for 1 hour by default.
+- he library uses sharp to convert images to PNG format for consistent processing.
+- Temporary files are managed using the tempfile library to avoid naming conflicts and ensure proper cleanup.

 ## License
 This project is distributed under the MIT License.